aparo/pyes/docs/guide/reference/api/search/facets/index.rst

     }

-In the **terms** array, relevant _terms_ and _counts_ are returned.
+In the **terms** array, relevant **terms** and **counts** are returned.
 You'll probably want to display these to your users.
 The facet also returns the number of documents which have no value for the field (**missing**), the number of facet values not included in the returned facets (**other**), and the total number of tokens in the facet (**total**).

-Notice, that the counts are scoped to the current query: _foo_ is counted only twice (not three times), _bar_ is counted twice and _baz_ once.
+Notice, that the counts are scoped to the current query: **foo** is counted only twice (not three times), **bar** is counted twice and **baz** once.

-That's because the primary purpose of facets is to enable `_faceted navigation_ <http://en.wikipedia.org/wiki/Faceted_search>`_,  _,  allowing the user to refine her query based on the insight from the facet, ie. restrict the search to a specific category, price or date range.
-See the example of faceted navigation at _LinkedIn_ below:
+That's because the primary purpose of facets is to enable `_faceted navigation_ <http://en.wikipedia.org/wiki/Faceted_search>`_,  allowing the user to refine her query based on the insight from the facet, ie. restrict the search to a specific category, price or date range.
+See the example of faceted navigation at **LinkedIn** below:

 !/guide/images/linkedin-faceted-search.png(Faceted Search at LinkedIn)!

 Facets can be used, however, for other purposes: computing histograms, statistical aggregations, and more.
-See the article about :ref:`data visualization <es-guide-reference-api-search-facets-blog-2011-05-13-data-visualization-with-elasticsearch-and-protovis>`  ion-with-elasticsearch-and-protovis>`  on the ElasticSearch's blog for inspiration.
+See the article about :ref:`data visualization <es-guide-reference-api-search-facets-blog-2011-05-13-data-visualization-with-elasticsearch-and-protovis>`  on the ElasticSearch's blog for inspiration.

 Scope
 -----